 But, what exactly are the health requirements to be a surrogate mother that professionals are looking for when they complete these screenings?

-As mentioned, the main purpose of these medical screenings is to make sure you are healthy enough to be a surrogate and carry a child for intended parents.
+As mentioned, the main purpose of a surrogate medical screening is to make sure you are healthy enough to carry a child for intended parents.
 The physical challenges of surrogacy (not to mention pregnancy) can be demanding and, to prevent any delays or disappointment in your or your intended parents’ surrogacy process, it’s crucial that you are medically approved for the process before you begin.

 Each surrogacy professional sets slightly different surrogate health requirements, but most use the basic guidelines provided by the American Society for Reproductive Medicine.
 These guidelines include: